claytv/Finding-Doners-Supervised-Learning/README.md

 # Finding-Doners-Supervised-Learning
 This is the first project of the Udacity Data Scientist Nanodegree.
 I completed this project in April 2019.

-The analysis can be found in the notebook 'finding_donors.ipynb'
+The analysis can be found in the notebook 'finding_donors.ipynb'.

 Udacity provided instruction for the project as well as a the visuals.py file to assist in visualization.